influxdata/docs-v2/content/influxdb/v2.0/tools/grafana.md

 - [Create a InfluxDB DBRP mapping](#create-an-influxdb-dbrp-mapping)

 #### Create an InfluxDB v1 authorization

+{{% note %}}
+Setting up an InfluxDB v1 authorization is only required if you need to authenticate with InfluxDB OSS 2.0 using a username and password.
+You can also use [use token authentication](#token-authentication) to authenticate with InfluxDB.
+{{% /note %}}

 Use the [`influx v1 auth create` command](/influxdb/v2.0/reference/cli/influx/v1/auth/create/) to grant read/write permissions to specific buckets.
 Provide the following: